PDF Accessibility

 - Ensure that 'Enable Accessibility and Reflow with tagged Adobe PDF' is checked.

-- Publishing the PDF document needs to be dont via the 'Acrobat' menu by clicking on the 'Create PDF' button
+- Publishing the PDF document needs to be done via the 'Acrobat' menu by clicking on the 'Create PDF' button

 - Documents can also be saved by clicking on 'File' and then 'Save as PDF or XPS'.
 You will need to click on 'Options' and ensure that 'Document structure tags for accessibility is checked.

-Can users with vision impairments access PDF documents?
+Users with vision impairments can't access PDF documents

-Yes, some users with vision impairments actually prefer PDF.
-The problem is that some other users can't access them at all.
+Not true.
+In fact some users with vision impairments actually prefer PDF.
+The problem is that some users can't access them at all if they are in an inaccessible format.
 Hence the call for documents to be provided in an alternative accessible format.

 Anything that is published on the web can be changed, including PDF files.
+Web sites such as www.pdfunlock.com allow users to remove passwords and restrictions from secured PDF files in seconds.
 Source documents should be archived locally, not stored on the web.

 Users with disabilities will rarely contact publishers about problems that they are having because, like everyone else they have other things to do, and often they don't know where the problem lies, they just know they can't get the information.